*Disclaimer: Nutrition WOD is not affiliated with CrossFit, Inc.

 Step 2: Use 40/30/30 To Be Your Own Coach

 40/30/30 stands for a macro break down of 40% carbs, 30% protein, and 30% fat.
-This is the exact combination used by Zone, the one the plate diagram above is based on and we advocate, and the CrossFit prescription (based on our interpretation).
+This is the exact combination used by Zone, the one the plate diagram above is based on and we advocate.
 If you fill your plate up by eating "meat and vegetables, nuts and seeds, some starch, little fruit, and no sugar", your plate is going to look a lot like ours.

 Using the hand and plate method is the easiest way to go about counting macros and you can definitely stop here for step 2.
 However, if you want to see how it all breaks down, read on.
 Otherwise, move on to Step 3.